k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <td width="125"><p><strong><a href="/articles/03_logical_units/01_LU_overview.md">Logical Unit / Data Product</a></strong></p>
 </td>
 <td width="516">
-<p>A Logical Unit (LU, or Logical Unit Type - LUT), also known as a Data Product, is a blueprint holding a set of definitions / instructions used to create and maintain the data of a Data Product dataset.</p>
+<p>A Logical Unit (LU, or Logical Unit Type - LUT), also known as a Data Product, is a blueprint that holds a set of definitions / instructions used to create and maintain the data of a Data Product dataset.</p>
 </td>
 </tr>
 <tr>